 Think of this score as how well the shirt will work as a base layer instead of a running shirt.
 Other questions we asked include: how easily will the shirt handle wearing a pack?
 Do its special features mean that it will be especially good at other activities as well?
 How durable is the shirt?

 Shirts that did not use a liberal amount of super light mesh tended to score higher in this metric.
 Three shirts in particular rose to the top, including our Top Pick for Use as a Base-layer, the Arc'teryx Motus Crew.
-Due to its versatile and durable merino wool blended fabric, the Smartwool PhD Ultra Light was another top choice for hiking, backpacking, or any other sort of outdoor playing.
-Despite being a bit thinner, the super soft and simply designed Brooks Distance was also among the most versatile.
+Due to its versatile and durable merino wool blended fabric, the Smartwool PhD Ultra Light is another top choice for hiking, backpacking, or any other sort of outdoor playing.
+Despite being a bit thinner, the super soft and simply designed Brooks Distance is also among the most versatile.
 Lastly, we found the Under Armour UA Tech to be worth mentioning for its versatility, as we couldn't find an activity where we didn't enjoy this shirt.
-We graded it one point lower, however, as it didn't have any reflector tags to accommodate low light running.
+Among the long sleeve shirts tested, The North Face Ambition 1/4 Zip is slightly more versatile than the Nike Element.
 Versatility accounted for 15% of a product's final score.

-To be honest, we were a little bummed that no shirt in this review included all of the features we described above, and so didn't award any score higher than an 8.
-The Arc'teryx Motus Crew has five different reflectors and a UPF rating of 25 but didn't include an odor agent.
+To be honest, we were a little bummed that no shirt in this review included all of the features we described above.
+The best is The North Face Ambition 1/4 Zip, which features UPF protection as well as a handy zippered chest pocket with media port, but obviously isn't the best choice for summer running.
+The Arc'teryx Motus Crew has five different reflectors and a UPF rating of 25 but doesn't include an odor agent.
 Features accounted for 15% of a shirt's final score.

 Finding a top-quality technical running shirt is a lot easier than shopping for a lot of the gear you will find on OutdoorGearLab, such as running shoes for example.
 All of the shirts described here are effective and reasonably comfortable, do an adequate job of keeping you cool through evaporation, and have running specific features.
 The one that is the best for you will depend upon your particular needs and how much you would like to spend.
 Don't simply settle for the ill-fitting printed shirt you were given at your last race, invest in a quality piece of clothing that you are comfortable wearing for your workouts, day after day.
 We hope that the information here is helpful, and happy running!